 Temperature

-Increased water temperatures resulting from climate change will impact the estuary ecosystem in many ways.
+Increased water temperatures will impact the estuary ecosystem in many ways.
 Salmonid species, all of which rely on cold water and become physically and metabolically stressed when exposed to water above certain temperatures, are directly threatened.
 Even today, mainstem Columbia River temperatures regularly exceed these thresholds for several weeks during the summer.
 The situation is expected to worsen as temperatures, as well as the duration of time that fish are exposed to lethal temperatures, continue to increase.
-According to the 2018 report, 'projections for increased stream temperature indicate a 22% reduction in salmon habitat in Washington by late century under a high emissions future.'
+According to the 2018 report, "projections for increased stream temperature indicate a 22% reduction in salmon habitat in Washington by late century under a high emissions future."
 Increased water temperature is also expected to reduce other aspects of water quality.
 Warmer temperatures decrease dissolved oxygen content, which is vital to the survival of aquatic organisms, and promote harmful algal blooms such as cyanobacteria, which have already become more prevalent in recent years.
 Finally, habitat for non-native, warm-water species will increase, increasing competition with, and predation on, native cold-water species.

 -